-The proposed Lido Key HSDR Project consists of the placement of approximately 950,000 cubic yards (cy) of sand along a 1.6 mile segment of the Lido Key coastline between FDEP monuments R-35 and R-44.
+The proposed Lido Key HSDR Project consists of the placement of approximately 950,000 cubic yards (cy) of sand along a 1.6 mile segment of the Lido Key coastline between FDEP monuments R-34.5 and R-44.
 The design is based on the Sarasota County, Florida, Hurricane and Storm Damage Reduction Project, Lido Key Segment, Feasibility Report with Environmental Assessment (October 2002 Report with April 2004 Addendum) and includes an 80-ft wide design beach (extension of the May 2000 MHW line) at +4-ft NAVD (+5-ft NGVD) with a 1V:10H slope and 5 years of advanced nourishment.
-This fill template was designed to minimize impacts to marine turtles.
-It features a constant elevation section at the back of the beach at +4.0 ft, NAVD, and a 200-ft sloped berm section from +4.0-ft to +2.0-ft NAVD at a 1V:100H slope.
-The template tolerance is +/- 0.5 feet.

-In order to optimize the function of the beach fill in conjunction with the groin field while still maintaining the original design conditions set forth in the Feasibility Report, the beach fill was redistributed to shift a portion of the placement volume from the southern end of Lido Key to the central region of the island, where it will act as a feeder beach for the groin field throughout the 5 year period between nourishments.
+In order to optimize the function of the beach fill in conjunction with the groin field while still maintaining the original design conditions, the beach fill was re-distributed to shift a portion of the placement volume from the southern end of Lido Key to the central region of the island, where it will act as a feeder beach for the groin field throughout the 5 year period between nourishments.
 The beach fill and groin field are shown on the permit sketches in Attachment No. 24.
 The detailed engineering analysis is described in the Sarasota County, Florida HSDR Project Analysis of Lido Key Groin Field report (USACE, 2014) provided in Attachment No. 38.
-At the time of construction, the entire length of the groins will be buried with sand.
-This will require a minimal amount of fill to be spread along the length of the groins.
-Over time, the structure is expected to become exposed as the beach fill equilibrates and is subject to natural coastal processes.